CarlTBarnes/FindCleanCwIDE/README.md

 # FindCleanCwIDE

+In short ... run this utility once a month to keep the Find dialog opening fast and the drop list in MRU order.

+The Editor Find dialog saves your search strings to feed the drop list for reuse.
-ClarionProperties.XML contains the Find Dialog search history in `<FindPatterns value=""/>`.
+ The ClarionProperties.XML file stores these strings in `<FindPatterns value=""/>`.
- This can grow very large and needs to be shrunk or the dialog gets very slow.
+ This is NEVER purged :( so it can grow very large with 1000's of entries that cause the dialog to open slowly.
+ The Find Clean utility will shrink it to fix the problem.
  Read the About tab for more info.
 Also see ClarionHub thread: [FIND popup dialog window appears slowly in IDE](https://clarionhub.com/t/find-popup-dialog-window-appears-slowly-in-ide/3764)

-Below is the main window where you set your Max and Min counts then press Query to View the count of Find and Replace patterns in the XML file.
+Below is the main window where you set your Max and Min counts then press Query to view the count of Find and Replace patterns.
- If it looks good press the Shrink button.
+ Pressing the Shrink button will actually write the files.
 The Clarion IDE must be closed.
- More to come...

-In the below screen capture on the top line is Clarion 11 from AppData showing Find Patterns has 453 items taking 5301 bytes.
+ The example shows Clarion 11 with Find Patterns having 453 items taking 5301 bytes.
- This was a Query so click Shrink to reduce it to 25 which will take 453 bytes.
+ Click Shrink to reduce it to 25 items and 453 bytes.
+ Other systems have had 7000+ items taking over 100k.

 ![tab cln](images/tabClean.png)

+The AppData folder is the normal location of ClarionProperties.XML.
+This tabs shows the contents of these folders.

 ![tab App](images/tabAppData.png)

+This tab shows the Clarion installs from the Registry.
+ If the /ConfigDir switch was used these can have a Bin\Settings folder with ClarionProperties.XML.
+ Don't worry if you don't know about /ConfigDir.
+It is rarely used, just ignore it.

 ![tab BIN](images/tabBIN.png)

 The Config tab is where you can list folders you use with the  Clarion.exe /ConfigDir= switch.
  In the below example I am using it to load test files from other folders.

 ![tab Cfg](images/tabConfig.png)

+One reason I wrote this is I thought it might be useful to the code to find all the Configurations and Installs.
+ You have all the code you should need in this repo.
+Please let me know how you used it?

 ## Big Bang Class for StringTheory